NitrofMtl/ADC_SEQR/ReadMe.md

 -Faster analog reading: no wake up time, ADC stay on all the time.
 -Free up MCU: micro controller do not wait for conversion, it is done in background and result conversion data is render trough interrupt routine.
 -Fast sample rate: conversion are time with ADC clock set by prescaler, clock going from 164KHz and 48Mhz.
--Enable the usage of pin 52 for another analog input.
+-Enable the usage of pin 52, 20 and 21 for another analog input.
 -Enable internal temp sensor
 -Could activate any wanted number of analog pin.